The Alpha Association’s Graduate Scholarship Program

 If you have questions, please contact us at scholarship@pbkcolorado.org.

-Thanks to all Alpha Association members for your donations that make these awards possible and to the Scholarship Committee for all their hard work.
-The applicants had excellent credentials, and the committee thoroughly evaluated the applications before choosing the two winners.
+Thanks to all Alpha Association members for your donations and support that make these awards possible and to the Scholarship Committee for all their hard work.
+This year’s eleven applicants were well-qualified and had excellent credentials, and the committee completed a thorough evaluation of all candidates and their submissions before choosing the two winners.
 The PBK Alpha Association board approved the recommendations.
+The committee consisted of Chair Barbara Berryman, Tom Hall, Kate Silz-Carson, Julie DeWoody, and Amy Beth Rell.

 Previous Scholarship Recipients